A Canonical Semi-Deterministic Transducer: Semi-Deterministic Bi-Languages

 \begin{proof} For $x \in T[L]$, let $S$ be the collection of all members of $L$ that extend $x$ and let $x_0$ be the $<_{llex}$-least member of $S$.
 By Corollary \ref{uniqueFact}, for every $y \in S$ there is a unique maximal factorization of $f(y)$.
 Let $P_0*\cdots * P_n$ denote the unique maximal factorization of $f(x_0)$.
-Let $P_0 * \cdots * P_i$ be the longest common initial segment of all factorizations of members of $S$ (note that as the $*$-operation is not commutative, the distinct members of a factorization also have a unique order).
+Let $P_0 * \cdots * P_i$ be the longest common initial segment of all factorizations of members of $\{f(x) : x\in S\}$ when the terms of the factorizations are listed in canonical order.
 We define $P^x$ to be the product of this longest common factorization.